chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 ### Scheduled/Ready

-Once the Deployment enters the [`Ready`](#ready) state, it's eligible to be started.
+Once the Deployment Plan enters the [`Ready`](#ready) state, it's eligible to be started.
-Deployments in this state can be started manually or according to a schedule.
+Deployment Plans in this state can be started manually or according to a schedule.

 > :choco-info: **NOTE**
 >
-> Any modifications to a Deployment in this state will revert it back to the [`Draft`](#draft) state.
+> Any modifications to a Deployment Plan in this state will revert it back to the [`Draft`](#draft) state.

 While in the [`Ready`](#ready) state, the available actions that can be performed on a Deployment Plan are: